 Be considerate about traffic

-With the meter on and counting, beware of long detours and being taken advantage of.
-It’s good to have a quick study of a map to avoid the unlikely event of overpaying for an unplanned city tour and what might have been quicker ride.
-Blue Bird taxis have their driver IDs and armada number clearly visible on panels at the dashboard, in case of complaints.
+With the meter on and counting, beware of long detours where you might be taken advantage of.
+It’s good to have a quick study of a map to avoid the unlikely event of overpaying for an unplanned city tour and what might have been a quicker ride.
+Reputable taxi operators have their driver IDs and armada number clearly visible on panels at the dashboard, useful in case you need to file a complaint.

 Useful Bali taxi numbers: